gunnaraas/itf.certified.ninja/docs/ch01-components.md

 ## Cooling Systems
 Providing power to computer components generates a lot of heat, which in turn shortens the life of the computer.
 To prevent premature decay of computer components two cooling systems are put in place: Case (Chassis) and /or CPU cooling.
--	Case (Chassis) cooling most commonly uses fans to cool components of a computer.
-The placement of the fans is what is what decides how the PC cools itself, i.e. Front Intake Fan - Takes in fresh cool air into the chassis.
+-	**Case (Chassis) cooling** most commonly uses fans to cool components of a computer.
+A number of specific fans are used to cool the case.
+    - Front Intake Fan - Takes in fresh cool air into the chassis.
     -	Rear Exhaust Fan - Takes out all the hot air generated in the chassis.
     -	Power Supply Exhaust Fan – Takes out heat generated by the PSU.

--	CPU cooling could use Air or Liquid cooling systems to keep the CPU from overheating.
--	CPU Air cooling blows air down the heatsink (A device used to transfer heat generated by the CPU out) to join the current air being exhausted by the Exhaust fan.
+-	**CPU cooling** since the CPU generates the most heat of any component, it requires it's own special cooling solution.
+    -	Air cooling is most common, and involves transfering heat away from the CPU using a device called the **heatsink**, which distributes the heat across thin metal blades or fins.
+A fan is usually attached to the heatsink to keep it cool.
--	CPU Liquid cooling uses special water block to conduct heat away from the CPU and circulate it through the block to a radiator, where it is cooled.
+    -	Liquid cooling uses a device known as a water block to transfer heat away from the CPU into a liquid (usually water) and transfer it to a radiator, where it is cooled.
 Although liquid cooling is quieter than air cooling, it is more expensive and are perceived to cause more damage to a computer if the device breaks within the chassis.

 # Summary
 In this chapter we looked at many things: